|Quick Facts: Chemical Technicians|

 Chemical technicians need an associate’s degree or 2 years of postsecondary education for most jobs.
 Most chemical technicians receive on-the-job training.

-Employment of chemical technicians is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations.
-Graduates of applied science technology programs who are trained to use equipment typically found in laboratories or production facilities should have the best opportunities.
+Employment of chemical technicians is projected to grow 5 percent from 2020 to 2030, slower than the average for all occupations.

 Explore resources for employment and wages by state and area for chemical technicians.